joaomauricio5/100-days-of-code/log.md

 ### Day 7: 3 March 2022, Thursday
 ### **Closures in Swift**

-**Today's Progress**: Today I finally completed Codecademy's Course in [Intermediate Swift](https://www.codecademy.com/learn/learn-intermediate-swift) by finshing the Closures module.
+**Today's Progress**: Today I finally completed Codecademy's Course in [Intermediate Swift](https://www.codecademy.com/learn/learn-intermediate-swift) by finishing the Closures module.
 I should say this course stretched my brain a little bit, but it's really great to be continuously learning more and more concepts (which I can definitely apply to other programming languages apart from Swift).
 I have seen closures being used in some CodeWars solutions but never took the time to fully understand them.
 I can now see how useful they can be, specifically when paired up with Swift higher-order methods like reduce, map, filter , etc etc.

 **Key Takeaways**: